frontendpipo/frontendpipo/README.md

 - 👋 Hi, I’m @frontendpipo.
-I am 21 years old, currently graduating on Software and System Analysis and Development.
+I'm 21 y/o, currently graduating on Software and System Analysis and Development.
 - 👀 I’m interested in learning all the tools in software and system development as I proceed on my graduation.
 - 🌱 I’m currently on my Software Engineering program, where I actually learned how to setup my GitHub profile.
 - 💞️ I’m looking to learn coding and build my portfolio for applying to intern jobs.